George091/RNN/Reddit Comments RNN Project/README.md

 # Recurrent Neural Network (RNN)

 This is the readme for the "RNN.py" file, created by George Barker and Andre Zeromski.
-This file is used to preprocess data and perform feedforward for a RNN language model.
+This file is used to preprocess data and perform feedforward for a RNN language model of Reddit comments.
 This was done from scratch without TensorFlow.

 ## How to run code for Feedforward